ymerejsasnak/ymerejsasnak.github.io/index.md

 ## Voltage Modular Modules

 The following items are components to be used as part of Cherry Audio's Voltage Modular Eurorack-inspired software modular synthesis system.
 I designed and developed each of the modules below.
-As of this writing, I have gotten 200+ sales over a time period of about three months (and probably at least as many of the one module I've offered for free).
+As of this writing, I have gotten 200+ sales over a time period of about three months.
 While these numbers are modest at best, I still count it as a success given its status as a niche product.
-Most importantly, however, it shows that I can design, implement, and release a fully working product people are willing to buy.
+More importantly, these modules show that I can design, implement, and release a fully working product people are willing to buy.

 In each instance, I did my best to follow best practices, including keeping code readable and reusable.
 Still, none of these are polished masterpieces of development, nor should they be.
 While I have a great appreciation for elegant, clear, beautifully architected code, I understand that the only real value that code such as this has (aside from a learning experience) is in its life as a published product.

 Beyond that, the experience with these modules has given me further practice.
 I employed Git for version control, striving to keep my commits atomic with clear/accurate messages.
 I also have since been involved with post-launch maintenance and updates, including communication with customers and Cherry Audio employees and implementing bug fixes and feature requests.
-The various modules gave me an opportunity to work with a number of concepts and techniques, including concurrency, byte streams, interpolation, aliasing, optimization, and even UI considerations (not something I'd ever consider a strong suit).
+The various modules gave me an opportunity to work with a number of concepts and techniques, including concurrency, byte streams, digital signal processing (filtering, aliasing, interpolation, etc.), optimization, and even UI/UX considerations.

 *I have not currently made the code for these publicly available, but I can share it upon request.*